-No. Projects addressing any topic within the humanities (or the social sciences employing humanistic methods) are allowable, except for those activities restricted in D6.
+No. Projects addressing any topic within the humanities (or the social sciences employing humanistic methods) are allowable, whether pertaining to the identity of your institution or not, except for those activities restricted in D6.
 Funding Restrictions in the Notice of Funding Opportunity (NOFO).